-As you may well have guessed, the opportunity to network and make connections within your MBA program is somewhat diminished by choosing an online course.
+There’s less networking and making connections in your MBA program in an online course.
 You won’t be sitting next to classmates every day.
 Nor will you be able to join in online activities or clubs.

 But, that doesn’t mean it’s impossible to make the same kind of connections online.
-Many programs offer integrated online learning, with in-person residency opportunities, interactive online discussions, and plenty of ways to connect and meet your fellow classmates–even if just virtually.
+Many programs offer integrated online learning.
+There’s in-person residency opportunities, interactive online discussions, and plenty of ways to connect and meet your fellow classmates–even if just virtually.

 It’s certainly debatable whether these connections hold the same value as they might in a traditional program.
 But, the opportunities are still there.
 As with most things in life, it’s up to you to put in the effort to meet and network with your classmates to maximize the value of your degree.

 The Bottom Line

-All told, an online MBA program vs traditional program can offer essentially the same opportunities for students, but with online options offering much more flexibility and convenience.
+All told, an online MBA program vs traditional program can offer essentially the same opportunities for students.
+However, online options offer more flexibility and convenience.

 As is generally the case with online learning, the responsibility to derive the maximum possible value is placed much more on the student enrolled in an online program rather than an in-person experience.
 This means that students pursuing an online MBA can achieve an equal level of education and open the same opportunities.
 But, they will likely need to demonstrate a higher level of organization, discipline, and effort to make it happen.

 There are fewer forces keeping you on track, meaning that your success largely hinges on your own commitment.
 Regardless, when it comes to an online MBA program vs traditional program, the biggest factor is your commitment.